-E-commerce has been evolving at such a rapid pace, it may be challenging to know what’s next.
-How will consumers’ preferences change one year from now, or even five years from now?
+E-commerce has been evolving at such a rapid pace, it may be challenging to know what comes next.
+How will consumers’ preferences change one year from now or even five years from now?
+In light of recent global events and market disruptions, what continued shifts can we expect?
 The ability to predict the future of e-commerce becomes even more difficult for cross-border merchants.
-It’s hard enough to prepare for the future in one market that brands are already familiar with – what about multiple countries where each consumer market has varying needs and expectations?
+It’s hard enough to prepare for the future in one market that brands are already familiar with.
+What about multiple countries where each consumer market has varying needs and expectations?

-Based on Flow’s research and interaction with cross border merchants and consumers, here are three trends we’re following closely.
+Based on Flow’s past research and interaction with cross-border merchants and consumers, here are three trends we’re following closely.

 1. E-commerce categories will become even more specialized.